 (The last two filters will help me to find who I need to invite to the faster payment system.)

 … in my life in general: I recently got back into knitting and have been making headbands!
 They are super cute but also, very simple to make.
-Check out my first finished one in this photo on instagram.

 How I’m Growing…

 What have I done this month to grow into the person I seek to be: At the end of December, I spent some time looking into nearby churches.
 I stumbled upon one that looked very welcoming, and my husband and I decided to try it out this month.
 We’ve gone each weekend this month and it has been a wonderful experience so far.
 This has also helped me have a more God-focused mindset in my day-to-day too!

 Each week, we have a Praxis video call with other Praxis participants.
 We have a speaker and then a closing participant conversation.
 This is my breakdown of my favorite Praxis Wednesday call this month.

 Summary: Jack Sayler spoke with us about “how” you think and what to do to adjust your thinking.

 What I learned from him: “Most everything is in your mind.”
 Perception does so much for a person, both in a positive way and in a negative way.
 It can shift your entire day from a beautiful, amazingly productive day to a so-so semi-productive day.